 The fixed handle, as the name suggests, is rigid and fixed at a place.
 This means the hand would range from 0 extensions to full extension through the stride.

-Hence, the movable handle is the ones that are most searched by the users when following up on a design configuration.
+Hence, the movable handle is the one that is most searched by the users when following up on a design configuration.

 The handles, both of them, have the integral heart rate monitor sensory probe.

-This creates an easy feature for the user to monitor the amount of effort that goes in and the toil of it on the body.
+This creates an easy feature for the user to monitor the amount of effort in and its toil on the body.

 The control module for an elliptical trainer is an integral and essential part of the whole deal.

-Most of the budget as well as high-end elliptical trainers feature some sort of control module.
+Most of the budget, as well as high-end elliptical trainers, feature some control modules.

 The idea behind providing these is to enable the user to control and regulate their workout.